SlamChillz/alx-low_level_programming/0x0D-preprocessor/README.md

 ### 1. PI
 [1-pi.h](./1-pi.h) a header file that defines a macro named PI as an abbreviation for the token 3.14159265359.

+### 2. File Name
+[2-main.c](./2-main.c) a program that prints the name of the file it was compiled from, followed by a new line.